osoc21/ldes2service/README.md

 }
 ```

-_Note: The version-materialization connector requires the versions setting (specificaly the identifier field)._
+_Note: The version-materialization connector requires the versions setting (specifically the identifier field)._

 ### Docker-compose